dsc-courses/dsc80-2023-wi/project3.md

 Follow all of the steps in the [Requirement: Cleaning and EDA](#requirement-cleaning-and-eda-exploratory-data-analysis) section.
 Note:
 - As stated in the data dictionary, the nutrition column stored data as lists in this order: `[calories (#), total fat (PDV), sugar (PDV) , sodium (PDV) , protein (PDV) , saturated fat (PDV) , carbohydrates (PDV)]`.
 If you want to to use this data for your analysis, you may want to turn these lists into new columns for each of the values.
-- You might also want to explore the dtypes for each column and change them into easier-to-handle dtypes if possible. (i.e. convert the data that looks like lists to actual lists or converting the dates into `datetime`)
+- You might also want to explore the `dtypes` for each column and change them into easier-to-handle `dtypes` if possible.
+(For instance, you may want toconvert the data that looks like lists to actual lists or converting the dates into `datetime`)

+TODO are they actually stored as lists?

 ### Assessment of Missingness
 {:.no_toc}

 Follow all of the steps in the [Requirement: Assessment of Missingness](#requirement-assessment-of-missingness) section.
 - Note: there are only 3 columns in this dataset that contains missing values.
+Make sure you merge the two separate datasets (ratings and interactions) first.

 ### Hypothesis Testing
 {:.no_toc}